How to make blue cheese

 How to cook:

-- With a sharp knife, scrape off a small amount of mold from a piece of the purchased product, preferably without cheese.
+- Using a sharp knife, scrape off a small amount of mold from a piece of purchased product, preferably without cheese.

 - Mix it and half a glass of milk, leaving for 60 minutes.

-- Mix with the remaining milk, warm up to 32 degrees and add sour product or sour cream at room temperature.
+- Mix with the remaining milk, heat to 32 degrees and add sour product or sour cream at room temperature.
 Mix and set aside for 5-7 minutes.

-- Powder the pills and stir them in 50 ml of water.
+- Grind the pills into powder and stir them in 50 ml of water.

-- Pour the mixture into milk, stir and heat, covering with a lid and a towel for 1.5-2 hours until a jelly-like clot appears.
-When you click on it, a yellowish serum should appear.
+- Pour the mixture into milk, stir and put in a warm place, covering with a lid and a towel for 1.5-2 hours until a jelly-like clot appears.
+When you press it, a yellowish serum should appear.

-- Take a plastic cup and poke holes on the bottom and sides with an awl, the more the better.
+- Take a plastic cup and poke holes in the bottom and sides with an awl, the more the better.

-- Put a glass in a deep plate and use a slotted spoon to catch and put the cheese flakes into it.
-Leave for half a day without pressing or closing.
+- Place the glass in a deep plate and use a slotted spoon to catch and place the cheese flakes into it.
+Without pressing or covering, leave for half a day.

-- After the allotted time, carefully remove the cheese, turn over and leave again for half a day.
-This should be done 4-5 times, draining the dripping whey from the plate.
+- After the allotted time, carefully remove the cheese, turn it over and leave again for half a day.
+This should be done 4-5 times, draining the draining whey from the plate.

 - After the last time, coat the resulting product with plain salt and let it dry for about 10-12 hours.

-- Scrape off more mold from the store cheese and mix it with a quarter of a glass of milk, leaving for 60 minutes.
+- Scrape off more mold from store-bought cheese and mix it with a quarter glass of milk, leaving for 60 minutes.

-- Pierce the cheese with a sterilized knitting needle on all sides.
-Pour the mold diluted in milk into these holes with a syringe.
+- Pierce the cheese with a sterilized needle on all sides.
+Pour mold diluted in milk into these holes with a syringe.

 - Take a plastic container.
-It should be larger than the plastic cup.
+It should be larger in size than a plastic cup.

 - Pour a spoonful of boiled water into it.
 Rinse the glass well and trim the edges.

-- Fold the cheese into a glass, turn it over and insert the glass into a container.
+- Place the cheese in a glass, turn it over and insert the glass into the container.
 You can cover the top with a saucer so that there is air.

-- Remove the container in a dark place at medium temperature until a blue or greenish-blue mold appears.
+- Place the container in a dark place at medium temperature until blue or greenish-blue mold appears.
 Mold growth period is 7-14 days.
-A prerequisite for all manipulations is carefully sterilized items: knitting needle, spoons, cups.
-Try to turn the cheese over with your gloved hands every couple of days.
-After 10-14 days, wrap the product in parchment and leave in the refrigerator for 7 days.
+A prerequisite for all manipulations is thoroughly sterilized objects: knitting needles, spoons, cups.
+Try to turn the cheese every couple of days with gloved hands.
+After 10-14 days, you need to wrap the product in parchment and leave it in the refrigerator for 7 days.

 Soft cheese with white mold